 We have always been interested in understanding the complexity of cerebral circuits with a view to improving the treatment of mental illnesses

-For this reason, one of the great challenges of translational neuroscience in the 21st century is to understand the alterations of the neural circuits responsible for such diseases and design new therapies that are more efficient.
+Likewise, psychiatric and cognitive disturbances in Parkinson’s disease lack appropriate treatment.
+Hence, one of the great challenges of translational neuroscience in the 21st century is to understand the alterations of the neural circuits responsible for such diseases and design new therapies that are more efficient.

 The group studies brain circuits and the synaptic processes involved in the pathophysiology and treatment of severe mental illnesses and also analyses the psychiatric and cognitive aspects of Parkinson’s disease.